falseywinchnet/PyITD/README.md

 R2 and a baseline B2 , and so on.
 The process stops when the resulting baseline has only two extrema, or is a constant.

 B2 = B1 - R1, and so on.
-The decomposition mode is reversable with a fairly good degree of precision, -e14 typical.
+The decomposition mode is fully reversable with typically perfect reconstitution.
 The final output for the decomposition is a monotonic upward trend.

 ITD avoids a priori assumptions about the content/morphology of the signal